tytydraco/yessleep/out/I_Was_Assigned_to_Cover_a_Cave_Accident_I_Didnt_Publish_What_I_Found.md

 “Risk profile changed,” he said.
 “Or maybe I just stopped ignoring it.”

 The cave has a working name in the literature, but he asked me not to use it.
+He numbered the path 524287, a combination of the Mainline number, the Station number, and the Depth number.
 I’ll call it Falcon's Roost.
 It’s a submerged system in west Texas, fed by a spring and capped by a narrow sinkhole.
 Entry requires technical cave diving.
 There is no direct ascent once inside.

 He described the layout in practical terms.
 Long penetrations.
 No large chambers.
 Silt that stays suspended once disturbed.
 Navigation that depends entirely on guideline discipline.